Arizona Coyotes: Original Winnipeg Jets (1972–1996)

-The Jets ran into financial trouble when player salaries began spiraling up in the 1990s; this hit the Canadian teams particularly hard.
+The Jets ran into financial trouble when player salaries began spiralling up in the 1990s; this hit the Canadian teams particularly hard.
 Winnipeg was the second-smallest market in the NHL for most of the Jets' existence and became the smallest after the Quebec Nordiques moved to Denver in 1995 to become the Colorado Avalanche.
-In addition, the club's home arena, Winnipeg Arena, was one of the smallest in the league; seating just under 15,400 people.
+In addition, the club's home arena, Winnipeg Arena, was one of the smallest in the league, seating just under 15,400 people.
 It was over 40 years old and had no luxury suites.
 Despite strong fan support, owner Barry Shenkarow was forced to put the team on the market.
-Unfortunately, several attempts to keep the team in Winnipeg fell through.
+Several attempts to keep the team in Winnipeg fell through.

+Relocation to Phoenix

-In December 1995, Jerry Colangelo, owner of the National Basketball Association's Phoenix Suns; Phoenix businessmen Steven Gluckstern and Richard Burke; and a local investor group purchased the team with plans to move it to Phoenix for the 1996–97 season.
-After the franchise considered "Mustangs", "Outlaws", "Wranglers" and "Freeze", a name-the-team contest yielded the nickname "Coyotes", which finished ahead of the second-place "Scorpions".
-Gluckstern and Burke had initially planned to move the team to Minneapolis-St. Paul, which had just lost the Minnesota North Stars in 1993.
-However, they opted to move to Phoenix when they were unable to secure a lease for Minneapolis' Target Center.
-St. Paul was ultimately awarded an expansion team in 2000, the Minnesota Wild.
+In October 1995, Minnesota businessmen Steven Gluckstern and Richard Burke purchased the team with plans to move it to Minneapolis–St. Paul, which had lost the Minnesota North Stars in 1993, for the 1996–97 season.
+However, in December, after they were unable to secure a lease at Minneapolis' Target Center, they opted to move the Jets to Phoenix, instead.
+Minnesota was ultimately awarded an expansion team in 1997, the Minnesota Wild.

+After the franchise considered "Mustangs", "Outlaws", "Wranglers", and "Freeze", a name-the-team contest yielded the official name "Coyotes".
+At the time, the name was largely seen as play on the Looney Tunes character Wile E. Coyote of Wile E. Coyote and the Road Runner, since Phoenix was home to several minor league teams and one short-lived WHA team called the Phoenix Roadrunners, including an International Hockey League (IHL) team that was playing there in 1996.
+However, "Coyotes" was considered suitable in any case since the coyote is endemic to the whole of Arizona, unlike the roadrunner, which is only found in the southern and western regions of the state.
+The Roadrunners only played one more season before leaving Phoenix; however, the Coyotes later revived the "Roadrunners" nickname for their American Hockey League affiliate, the Tucson Roadrunners.